CaseyHaralson/slipn/README.md

 </div>
 ```

-**Fifth**, after the slipn.js reference, the slides data and any options need to be passed to slipn:
+**Fourth**, after the slipn.js reference, the slides data and any options need to be passed to slipn:
 ```
 slipn.loadSlides(1920, 1080);
 slipn.preloadSlides(3);